-The installation log file is in the install directory's root, C:\ECloud or /opt/ecloud, by default.
+The installation log file is in the install directory's root, C: \ECloud or /opt/ecloud, by default.

-Note: Installing Electric Accelerator Developer Edition on Windows systems may unset the environment variable JAVA\HOME.
-Reset JAVA\HOME manually.
+Note: Installing ElectricAccelerator Developer Edition on Windows systems may unset the environment variable JAVA_HOME.
+Reset JAVA_HOME manually.

-- 12. If you did not import the license file during installation, you must do the following before running ElectricAccelerator Developer Edition: - Place the ElectricAccelerator Developer Edition license file in the install directory's root, C:\ECloud or /opt/ecloud, by default. - Rename the license file "license.xml". - Restart the agent service or daemon.
+- 12. If you did not import the license file during installation, you must do the following before running ElectricAccelerator Developer Edition: - Place the ElectricAccelerator Developer Edition license file in the install directory's root, C:\ECloud or /opt/ecloud, by default. - o Rename the license file "license.xml". - o Restart the agent service or daemon.

-$\label{linux} Linux\ example: Logged\ in\ as\ root, run\ /etc/init.d/ecagent\ restart$ $\ Windows\ example: Run\ ecagent\restart$
+Linux example: Logged in as root, run /etc/init.d/ecagent restart Windows example: Run ecagent restart

 The installation of ElectricAccelerator Developer Edition is now complete.
-Go to Chapter 5, "Initial Configuration Tasks," to see if you need to complete any tasks before you begin using the product.
+Go tolnitial Configuration Tasks to complete any necessary configuration tasks before you begin using the product.